cjochim/cjochim.github.io/essays/clock.md

   - JavaScript
   - Software Engineering
 ---

+## What is Athletic Software Engineering?
 During the first week of ICS 314, I was introduced to the concept of athletic software engineering.
-The goal of athletic software engineering is to develop skills in efficiency and speed.
-To develop and strengthen athletic engineering skills, practice WODs are given which is helpful because the more practice, the better.
+The goal of athletic software engineering is to develop skills in efficiency and speed, involving high intensity, time-restricted, and stress-inducing prompts.
+Developed by Professor Philip Johnson, his pedagogy of "Athletic Software Engineering" benefitted students in preperation for interships and job interviews.
+This approach of software engineering can be stressful yet rewarding.

+## Athletes must exercise and go through drills
+To test one's atheltic software engineering skills, a workout of the day (WOD) is given.
+Practice WODs are assigned as homework to develop and strengthen skills and prepare for the WOD.
+The practice WOD assignments must be timed and can be repeated until one is satisfied with his ior her results.

+Unlike traditional homework assignments, the practice WODs are provided with solutions, not for cheating but for studying.
+Initially, I thought performing a timed programming prompt induces sloppy code.
+However, with more practice, fluency and good quality code can result from time-constrained prompts.

+## "Coder's Block"
-Initially, I thought performing a timed programming prompt could induce sloppy code.
-However, with more practice, fluency and good quality code can result from athletic engineering.
-The concept of athletic software engineering generates trepidation to me as a new coder.
-The timer counting down to zero is my opponent, and anxiety and “coding block” are my obstacles.
+Admittedly, the concept of athletic software engineering generates trepidation to me as a new coder.
+The timer counting down to zero is my opponent, and anxiety and “coder's block” are my obstacles.
 Although the practice WODs help, I fear that in an actual WOD, my mind will go blank.

+## Practice, practice, practice!
 Despite the worrying, I have come to think that just as the name implies, athletic software engineering is like a sport.
 With more practice and developing new skills, I will eventually know how to approach a prompt and solve it within a given time limit.
-Overcoming the time limit is rewarding, and trying to beat a personal record can be fun yet stressful.